-An easy reserve to visit—and a popular spot for explorers of all ages—Isla de los Monos is Peru's "Monkey Island."
+An easy reserve to visit—and a popular spot for explorers of all ages—the Isla de los Monos (Monkey Island) is home to more than 40 monkeys of eight species.
 The 250-hectare (618-acre) island is a private reserve where monkeys that were once held in captivity, or were confiscated from animal traffickers, now live in a natural environment.
-It's home to eight monkey species, as well as sloths, parrots, macaws and other wildlife.
+In addition to the monkeys, there are sloths, parrots, macaws and a small botanical garden.
 Since most of the animals are former

-30 km (18 mi) northeast of, near Varadero, Iquitos, Peru
+30 km (18 miles) northeast of, near Varadero, Iquitos, Peru